 This page focuses on body size and health in adults.
 Read about body size and health in children.

 - There are many factors that influence body size, such as medical conditions, medicines, genetics, socio-economic status, age and ethnicity.

-- Having excess body weight may increase your risk of developing certain health conditions.
+- Obesity is a medical term used to describe excess body weight.
+Having excess body weight may increase your risk of developing certain health conditions.